AY2324S2-CS2113T-T09-4/User-Guide/CS2101/UserGuide_2101.md

     ![View BMI History](img_2101/pulsepilot_commands/history/view_bmi.png)

-4. All of the workouts can be viewed using:
+4. All the workouts can be viewed using:

     <code style="color: green">history /item:workouts</code>